User Guide

 nrp-cmd accept request @variable [<message>]

-where the pid is the record identifier in any of the supported formats as defined above and request-id is the identifier of the request.
+where request-id is the identifier of the request.
 You can pass a message to the accept command, which will be stored in the request.

 Declining a request